Hardest School to Get into in the World: Top 10 List

 • Every school on this list, except Minerva University, has a Carnegie classification of Doctoral/Research Universities – Extensive.

-Top 10 Hardest Universities to Get Into In The World
+Top 10 Hardest Universities to Get into In The World

 Flickr user Tobin

-Source: Flickr user naotakem.
+Flickr user Michael Estigoy

 Flickr user Stacey Kizer.